All Products

 Modify a list default hash partitioned table

-ALTER TABLE table_name ADD PARTITION(default_partition_definition)
+ALTER TABLE table_name ADD PARTITION (default_partition_definition)

-Add a default partition:
+Add one default partition

 CREATE TABLE list_tab (